arnold-c/reproducible-research/guideline.md

 ### Connecting other kernels

-To see a full list of `kernels` available for Jupter, along with the appropriate documentation and installation instructions, follow this [link](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
+To see a full list of `kernels` available for Jupyter, along with the appropriate documentation and installation instructions, follow this [link](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).

 # Tidy data